hexdump0815/sonaremin/README.md

 - cooling: a fan or really big heat sink is required to cool the device, otherwise it will reduce its cpu performance automatically due to the created heat resulting in degraded audio performance (the tinkerboard will by default be run at a reduced clock speed to avoid the need of a fan, but with a fan it can be run at full speed with more cpu power)
 - untested: i have no access to such a device, so i could not test them, but in theory they should work

-the basic functionally is the same for all devices, but their cpu performance and thus possible maximum size of the possible patches differs a bit - here is an overview of the cpu usage of the different devices with the generative-01.vcv sample patch and vcvrack v0 (vcvrack is configured for two audio threads, so it can at maximum utilize about 200% cpu for audio - more threads do not make sense, as vcvrack does not scale well with more threads - cpu usage should be measured in iconified mode, as this way the ui does not eat any extra cpu):
+the basic functionally is the same for all devices, but their cpu performance and thus possible maximum size of the possible patches differs a bit.

-- odroid c2: 60-62%
-- amlogic s905w/s905x tv box: 80% (s905w) / 70% (s905x)
-- amlogic s905 tv box: 62-65%
-- tinkerboard: 85-95% (limited to 1.2ghz - similar to odroid c2 with cooling and higher cpu clock)
-- raspberry pi 3b in 64bit mode: 80%
-- raspberry pi 3b in 32bit mode: 105-120% (the slowdown compared to the 64bit version comes alone from not using the 64bit armv8 cpu instructions)
-- t9 tv box (rockchip rk3328 @1296mhz - surprisingly slower than an amlogic s905w @1200mz): 80-90% (just some basic test - not yet supported)
-- eachlink h6 mini tv box (allwinner h6 @1800mhz): 58-60% (just some basic test - not yet supported)
-- rock pi 4b (rockchip rk3399 2x a72 cores @1800mhz via taskset): 42% (just some basic test - not yet supported)
-- intel atom baytrail z3740d system: 95-105% (just some basic test - not supported, just for comparison)

 as a result recommended is the odroid c2 as it has a good performance and does not need cooling. also recommended are amlogic s905w/s905x based tv boxes as they have a good performance, do not need cooling and are cheap (around 30 euro for a box with 1gb ram, a bit more for a box with 2gb ram which is even better, but 1gb works well too) and come with a case and power supply already. the raspberry pi's are good as well, but need very good cooling.